thetaboard-org/tns-resolver/README.md

 import { getAddress } from 'tns-resolver';

 const address = await getAddress(domainName);
-return address;
+console.log(address);
-// will return the address record set for this domain
+// will return the address or null if the domain is not assigned to an address
-// i.e. '0x123...' or null
+// i.e. will log '0x123...' or null
 ```